Analysis on the opening scene to “CHILDREN OF MEN”

 Location:

-The full length black coat and tomb like scenery are all
+The full length black coat and tomb like scenery are all conventions of a thriller/horror film.
+It creates suspense and unease but also draws the audience in. |

 Narrative: